Treasury report calls for stricter oversight of stablecoins

 In a 22-page report issued Monday, the Treasury Department and several other regulators said the legislation should require that stablecoin issuers become banks, which would potentially subject them to a wide range of rules, including those requiring that banks hold sufficient cash reserves and implement measures to prevent money laundering and other illicit activities.

+“The absence of appropriate oversight presents risks to users and the broader system,” said Treasury Secretary Janet Yellen.
+“Current oversight is inconsistent and fragmented, with some stablecoins effectively falling outside the regulatory perimeter.”

-The highly-anticipated report was prepared by an interagency committee known as the President’s Working Group on Financial Markets, led by Treasury, which also includes the Federal Reserve, Securities and Exchange Commission, and Commodity Futures Trading Commission.
+The highly-anticipated report was prepared by an interagency committee known as the President’s Working Group on Financial Markets, led by Treasury.
+It also includes the Federal Reserve, Securities and Exchange Commission, and Commodity Futures Trading Commission.

 “The agencies believe that legislation is urgently needed to comprehensively address the prudential risks posed by payment stablecoin arrangements,” the report said.

-Note: This version of the story removes an erroneous reference to Andreesen Horowitz as an investor in Circle.
-It is not an investor in the company.